HMS-IDAC/RadialSymmetryLikelihood/README.md

 The main function is radialSymmetryLikelihood.m

-There are two main scripts that can be execute from Matlab's prompt:
+There are two main scripts that can be executed from Matlab's prompt:

 runSingleRadialSymmetryLikelihood